stephane/libmodbus/README.md

 -------

-Some tests are provided in *tests* directory, you can freely edit the source code to fit your needs (it's Free Sofware :).
+Some tests are provided in *tests* directory, you can freely edit the source code to fit your needs (it's Free Software :).

 See *tests/README* for a description of each program.